valhalla/valhalla/README.md

 Also note that we run some `clang-tidy` linting over the code as well (see `.clang-tidy` for the list of rules enforced).
 You can run `./scripts/clang-tidy-only-diff.sh` over the code before committing to ensure you haven't added any of the common problems we check for (Note: `./scripts/clang-tidy-only-diff.sh` requires the exitence of a `compile_commands.json` database.
 You can generate this file by running `cmake .. -DCMAKE_EXPORT_COMPILE_COMMANDS=On ... && make`.

 `scripts/clang-tidy-only-diff.sh` is run in CI and will the build if it detects any issues.

+Additionally, a check with [ASan](https://clang.llvm.org/docs/AddressSanitizer.html) is run in CI.
+We recommend testing with ASan  and debug symbols locally prior to commiting, with the `-DENABLE_ADDRESS_SANITIZER=ON -DCMAKE_BUILD_TYPE=Debug` flags during cmake configuration.
+As long as leak sanitizer (which is a part of address sanitizer) is not currently supported across different platforms it is disabled in the CI.
+You can disable it locally with the environment variable `ASAN_OPTIONS=detect_leaks=0`.

 Tests
 -----